-The premise known as Little India (Paradepl.
+The premises known as Little India (Paradepl.
 18, 91301 Forchheim Deutschland) were visited five years ago when it was called MahaRaja.
 A Monday – Ruhetag – meant no Curry.
 The rebranding occurred at some time during the last two years, as best as I can establish.

 Hector planned to be at Little India for 13.30, an hour before the end of the midday opening, alas it was 14.10 when the centre of Forchheim was reached.
 The young waiter was happy to serve but did mention the imminent end of shift.